Thermodynamics and the Joule-Thomson expansion of dilaton black holes in 2+1 dimensions

 [1]{(\ref{#1})}

-In this paper, we study thermodynamics and its applications to the static charged dilaton black hole in 2+1 dimensions.
-We chose the extended phase space where the pressure $P = -\frac{\Lambda}{ 8 \pi}$.
-There is a number $N$ for the black hole solutions which leads to a class of black holes where $ \frac{2}{3} \leq N < 2$.
-We noticed that thermodynamic behavior falls into two broad categories: For $\frac{2}{3} \leq N < 1$, the black hole is locally stable for all values of the horizon radius and does not go through phase transitions.
-For $ 1 \leq N < 2$, small black holes are locally stable and large black holes are not: there is a first order phase transition between small black holes and the thermal AdS space similar to Hawking-Page phase transition.
-In order to demonstrate the two broad categories, we have focused on $N =1, \frac{2}{3}$ and $N = \frac{6}{7}$ black holes in detail.
-We computed the first law and the Smarr relations for the black hole and introduced two new thermodynamical parameters in order to satisfy the first law.
-We computed specific heat capacities, internal energy and free energy for black holes and studied local and global stability of the black hole.
-We have also studied the Joule-Thomson expansion for the black hole.
-It is also noted that unlike the charged BTZ black hole, the charged dilaton black hole does not violate the Reverse Isoperimetric Inequality for certain values of parameters of the theory.
+In this paper, we study thermodynamics and its applications of a family of static charged dilaton black holes in 2+1 dimensions found by Chan and Mann \cite{Chan:1994qa} and Xu \cite{Xu:2019pap}.
+There is a dimensionless parameter $N$ in the black hole solutions presented: it is related to the coupling constant for the dilaton with the electromagnetic field and the gravitational field.
+Black hole horizons exist only for $ \frac{2}{3} \leq N < 2$. $N =1$ black hole is a solution to low energy string theory.
+Thermodynamics is studied in the canonical ensemble where charge is constant as well as in grand canonical ensemble where the potential is constant.
+The cosmological constant is considered as a thermodynamical variable where the pressure $P = -\frac{\Lambda}{ 8 \pi}$.
+We computed the first law for the black hole and introduced new thermodynamical parameter in order to satisfy the first law.
+We computed temperature, thermodynamic volume, specific heat capacities, Gibbs free energy and studied local and global stability of the black hole.
+Thermodynamic volume differs from the geometric volume.
+In the canonical ensemble, we noticed that thermodynamic behavior falls into two broad categories: For $\frac{2}{3} \leq N < 1$, small black holes are locally stable and large black holes are not.
+For $ 1 \leq N < 2$ the black hole is locally and globally stable for all values of the horizon radius.
+In order to demonstrate the two broad categories, we have presented $N =1, \frac{2}{3}$ and $N = \frac{6}{7}$ black holes in detail.
+There were no phase transitions for the above values of $N$.
+In the grand canonical ensemble, we noticed that there is a Hawking-Page phase transition for the black hole with $N=6/5$.
+We have also studied the Joule-Thomson expansion and the Reverse Isoperimetric Inequality of these black holes.
+We made the observation that the charged dilaton black hole does not violate the Reverse Isoperimetric Inequality for certain values of the parameters of the theory.
+Finally, we have suggested future work.